 Qualifying tests to stress-check

 Holding periods also matter.
-Relief often requires shares or assets to have been held for defined years before death.
-Last-minute rearrangements can backfire.
+The shares or business assets must have been owned for at least two years before death.
+Last-minute rearrangements — such as buying AIM shares weeks before death — will not qualify.

 Practical checklist and legislative risk

-- Check income sources and whether they look trading or investment.
+- Check income sources: do they look genuinely trading or predominantly investment-based?

-Even where BPR applies, legal agreements and funded buy routes remain vital to protect control and provide cash.
+Even where BPR fully applies, legal agreements and funded buy routes remain vital.
+BPR removes the tax charge, but it does not provide cash to the family or keep control with the surviving owners.
 For practical steps on combining these measures, see our business inheritance tax relief guide.

 Shareholder protection explained: cover types, benefits, and who it suits

-A funded buy‑out keeps ownership where it should be.
-It also gives families cash quickly when an owner can no longer play a part.
+A funded buyout keeps ownership where it should be.
+It also gives families cash quickly when an owner can no longer play a part in the business.

-What it is: simple insurance set up to pay for a buy‑sale of shares on death, critical illness or long‑term incapacity.
-The policy triggers a cash payment so the business can buy the holding instead of leaving estate heirs with illiquid shares.
+What it is: insurance arranged to pay for a buyout of shares on death, critical illness or long-term incapacity.
+The policy triggers a cash payment so the surviving owners (or the company itself) can purchase the deceased’s holding, instead of leaving estate beneficiaries with illiquid shares they cannot sell or manage.

-Typical triggers: death, a defined critical illness, and sometimes incapacity.
-Each trigger is written into the agreement so everyone knows what happens and when.
+Typical triggers: death, terminal illness, a defined critical illness, and sometimes long-term incapacity.
+Each trigger is written into the cross-option agreement so everyone knows what happens, when, and at what price.

-Two‑sided fairness: surviving owners keep control and the family receives a fair cash value rather than a minority stake they cannot sell.
+Two-sided fairness: surviving owners keep control of the business, and the family receives a fair cash value rather than a minority stake in a company they may have no ability or desire to run.

-Why an agreed value matters: pre‑set valuations cut dispute and delay when emotions run high.
+Why an agreed value matters: pre-set valuations — reviewed regularly — cut dispute and delay at a time when emotions are running high and quick decisions are needed.

 Who benefits most?
-Multi‑owner trading companies where continuity matters and a funded buy route is realistic.
-Insurance alone is not enough — it must sit alongside clear legal agreements and good governance.
+Multi-owner trading companies where continuity matters and a funded buy route is realistic.
+Insurance alone is not enough — it must sit alongside clear legal agreements, consistent governance and properly aligned wills to deliver the intended outcome.

 Agreements and governance you may need to buy or update